 “But God was very gracious and kind to both of us in those days we were separated.
 We were also so grateful for all our church family, friends and family praying and that Lizzie got a new passport quickly and joined me at the hospital only one day later than planned!”

-During their mission trip, both students grew in their faith, as they developed a greater appreciation for global health challenges and enhanced their medical skills in a resource-poor environment.
+During their mission trip, both students say they grew in their faith, as they developed a greater appreciation for global health challenges and enhanced their medical skills in a resource-poor environment.

 “We were sad to leave the hospital and the community.
 Six weeks is so short, and some connections felt like they were just starting to form and flourish.
 The country, lifestyle, community etc, were so beautiful and we miss it!” admits Katie, “but we also acknowledged our need to progress in our training and that we couldn’t stay any longer.”